GeorgeJJW/cv/README.md

 **Binge50: Finding the Next TV Show to Binge Watch**
 _<https://github.com/GeorgeJJW/harvard-cs50/tree/master/binge50>_

-* Gathered and aggregated TV show ratings using Python into a SQL database, then presented the information on a frontend made with HTML, CSS, and Javascript.
+* Gathered and aggregated TV show ratings using Python into a SQL database, then presented the information on a frontend made with HTML, CSS, and JavaScript.
 * Completed as the final project for the CS50 program on HarvardX.
 * Libraries: Flask, Beautiful Soup, Requests, peewee